espnet/espnet/egs/lrs/README.md

 ```console
 foo@bar:~/avsr1$ screen bash -c 'bash run.sh |& tee -a log_run_sh.txt'
 ```
-This will start  a virtual terminal session which is executing and monitoring the run.sh file.
+This will start a virtual terminal session, which is executing and monitoring the run.sh file.
 The output is printed to this session as well as saved into the file "log_run_sh.txt".
 You can leave the monitoring session by simply pressing <code>ctrl+A+D</code>.
 If you want to return to the process, simply type
 ```console
 foo@bar:~$ screen -ls
 ```